-The Board is currently comprised of eight Directors.
-Five are from WSC’s Advisory Council and three are Public Directors.
+The Board is currently comprised of ten Directors.
+Five are from WSC’s Advisory Council and five are Public Directors.
 The Board’s role is to ensure that Women’s Shelters Canada is meeting its legal and fiduciary obligations, ensuring its sustainability, and setting WSC’s strategic plan.

 Saskatchewan / Co-Chair

 Jo-Anne is a long time social activist who has spent 20 years working front line with women who have experienced abuse.
 Prior to her appointment as Executive Director of the Provincial Association of Transition Houses and Services of Saskatchewan (PATHS), she was House Supervisor at Moose Jaw Transition House.
 Jo-Anne developed an interest in policy development and board governance while serving as a board member on the Moose Jaw Thunder Creek District and Five Hills Health Region Boards for a total of 14 years.
 She studied visual art at the University of Regina and continues to create and exhibit paintings and mosaics.

 Québec / Co-Chair